CEA Standards for English Language Programs and Institutions

 Administrative and Fiscal Capacity Standard 11: Financial supervision is conducted by qualified individuals, who implement appropriate policies and procedures and follow accepted accounting practices to ensure the integrity of program or institutional finances.

 Student Services Standard 1: Admissions policies are consistent with program objectives and with the mission of the program or language institution (and with the host institution if applicable), and are implemented by properly trained and authorized individuals.
 The admissions process ensures that the student is qualified to enroll in and benefit from the instructional program.
-Both the policies and the personnel who implement them adhere to ethical standards and good practice.
+Both the policies and the personnel who implement them adhere to ethical practices.

 Student Services Standard 2: The program or language institution provides academic and personal advising and counseling, as well as assistance in understanding immigration regulations.
 Such advice and assistance are provided in a timely and accurate manner by qualified individuals.